hangsopheak/jdbc/README.md

 # jdbc
-java with jdbc connection
+java with jdbc connection (CRUD operation)

-# Mysql sample with below database
+# Mysql sample with below Mysql database

 create new database name : test run the following sql in console